-Our Dental Clinics are held once a week (on Fridays) at LCHS, 825 Thornwood Dr. Heath, OH 43056.
+Our Dental Clinics are held once or twice a week at LCHS, 825 Thornwood Dr. Heath, OH 43056.

-Availability is based on type (dog/cat), size, and the pets we currently have at the shelter, with larger breeds typically taking longer to find space in the schedule.
+Availability is based on type (dog/cat), size and the pets we currently have at the shelter.
 Once a clinic is full, registration begins for the following clinic.
 We appreciate your patience.

 Please note there is a $25 LCHS veterinarian exam fee per animal for all appointments in addition to the Clinic prices.

 Senior pets (8+ years) will require a wellness bloodwork panel to be completed prior to surgery.

 - Any appointment, once made and paid for, CANNOT be changed or refunded.